Derbyshire lead mining history: Background

 By the 17th century lead was second in importance in the national economy only to wool.
 It was essential for the roofs of public buildings and the new houses being built in every part of the country by the nobility and gentry.
 All houses, including farmhouses and cottages by then, had glazed windows, with lead glazing bars.
 It was the only material for water storage and piping.
 Every army used it as ammunition.
 There was a thriving export trade as well as the home market and the Wirksworth area was the main source of the ore.

-Wirksworth was the administrative centre of one of the hundreds, local government units, of Derbyshire.
-Uniquely, the Wirksworth Hundred was still known by the archaic term Wapentake.
+Wirksworth was the administrative centre of one of the hundreds of Derbyshire.
+The Wirksworth Hundred was still known by the archaic term wapentake.
 Lead ore was Crown property in most places and the mining area of Derbyshire under royal control was known as the King's Field, with two separately administered divisions, the High and Low Peaks, each further divided into liberties, based on parishes.
 Wirksworth Wapentake was the Low Peak area of the King's Field.
 At different times there were liberties based on Wirksworth, Middleton-by-Wirksworth, Cromford, Brassington, Matlock, Elton, Middleton-by-Youlgreave, Bonsall, Hopton and Carsington, and from 1638 until 1654 there was a separate liberty for the Dovegang, 200 acre on Cromford Moor which had become extremely productive after being drained by the first of the Derbyshire drainage schemes, or soughs.

 There had always been lead mining in and around Wirksworth.
 This is limestone country and the fissures characteristic of limestone contained rich deposits of minerals, and especially of galena: lead ore.
 The Romans mined there and left inscribed "pigs", or ingots, of smelted lead as evidence.
 In the 9th century Repton Abbey owned mines at Wirksworth and when the abbey was destroyed by Danish troops in 874 they were taken by their Mercian puppet king Ceolwulf.
 They remained in royal hands after the Norman Conquest of England and paid royalties to the Crown for centuries afterwards.
 Lead mining and smelting was an established industry in 1086, when the mines at Wirksworth and Bakewell were recorded in the Domesday Book.